eelezovic/eelezovic/README.md

 ## About Me

-- 🔭 I am a Software Developer student at Get Coding, where I enrolled in 2022.
-During my time at Get Coding, I successfully completed my first project using HTML, CSS, and JavaScript.
-This project involved the creation of a personalized agenda with a calendar feature, allowing me to manage appointments and events efficiently.
-One of the key functionalities of my agenda is the ability to save events to the browser's localStorage, enabling easy access and retrieval at any time.
-I would greatly appreciate it if you could check out my project at https://eelezovic.github.io/MyAgenda/.
-In addition, I am currently working on my second project, which involves developing an application to aid in tracking and locating surgical instruments within the Operating Room.
-The front-end part of this project has been completed, and I am now actively engaged in working on the back-end functionality.
-Here is the link to my second project; https://eelezovic.github.io/surgitrack/#/
+- 💻  I began my coding journey at Get Coding in 2022, honing my skills in HTML, CSS, and JavaScript, Node.js, Express, MySQL.
+Since then, I've evolved into a Full Stack Developer, navigating the complexities of both frontend and backend technologies.

+### MyAgenda Project
+I successfully completed my first project, a personalized agenda with a calendar feature, using HTML, CSS, and JavaScript.
+Manage appointments and events efficiently, with the ability to save events to localStorage.
+Explore [MyAgenda](https://eelezovic.github.io/MyAgenda/).

+### SurgiTrack Project
+As a Full Stack Developer, I've developed SurgiTrack, a comprehensive system for efficient surgical procedure management.
+The frontend is built with React.js and CSS, supported by Node.js, Express, and MySQL on the backend.
+The intuitive UI facilitates surgical instrument tracking within the Operating Room.
+Explore [SurgiTrack](https://surgitrack.fly.dev/).

 - 🔭 I’m currently working on **Instrument Tracking System**

-- 🌱 I’m currently learning **Node.Js, Express.js and MySQL**
+- 🌱 I’m currently learning **TypeScript**

 - ⚡ Fun fact: **I am a nurse, artist and I love to play Football, aka Soccer :)**